 An evaluation of relationship between individual formation and one's own social setting.
 Emphasis placed on the investigation of structural evil and power relations and how they impact the formation of individuals.
 Individual responsibility for impacting their context is also addressed.
-Prerequisite: TH-4402 The Church and Salvation; can be taken concurrently.
+Prerequisite: TH-4402 The Church and Salvation.
+May be taken concurrently with TH-4402.